 Bristol is a happy city!
 Everyone is always smiling and saying hello.
 No one cares how I look or what I wear.
 There is a level of respect and acceptance I haven’t experienced anywhere else.
 Almost everyone I meet is kind and friendly.
 I love this city!

 Food is a major part of any Arab family!
 Your day is planned around food.
-When people get together, there has to be food involved it cannot be just drinks!
+When people get together, there has to be food involved – it cannot be just drinks!
 Arabs LOVE bringing people together through food!
-I was never allowed in the kitchen as a child cause my mum always told me this dish is too difficult or I wouldn’t be able to help out.
-And I wasn’t that interested in the kitchen back then.
+I was never allowed in the kitchen as a child, because my mum always told me this dish is too difficult or I wouldn’t be able to help out.
+To be honest I wasn’t that interested in the kitchen back then.

 I practiced A LOT because I wanted to get better and give my friends a taste of our home cooking.
-I hosted an Egyptian all-day breakfast at our kitchen one day and invited everyone I knew I asked them to pop in whenever it suited them.
-Everyone was blown away!
-I was super happy with all the amazing feedback!
+I hosted an Egyptian all-day breakfast at our kitchen one day and invited everyone I knew and asked them to pop in whenever it suited them.
+Everyone was blown away and I was super happy with all the amazing feedback!

-Since that day, I regularly make a “feast” and invite my friends over J I started off with my Egyptian home recipes and then branched out into other cuisines.
+Since that day, I regularly make a “feast” and invite my friends over.
+I started off with my Egyptian home recipes and then branched out into other cuisines.

-Bristol has such a mix of people from all over the world!
-I had a taste of all different kinds of food and fell in love with lots of dishes!
-I decided to make them myself; so far, I’ve had a taste of Cypriot, Pakistani, Indian, Bangladesh, South African, Japanese, Chinese, Palestinian, Lebanese, Omani, and many more!
+Bristol has such a mix of people from all over the world.
+I had a taste of all different kinds of food and fell in love with lots of dishes.
+I decided to make them myself and so far, I’ve had a taste of Cypriot, Pakistani, Indian, Bangladesh, South African, Japanese, Chinese, Palestinian, Lebanese, Omani, and many more!

 What’s your favourite family dish and why?